psaxioti/talys/README.md

 - verify

-Under Linux/Unix, this should run all sample cases (between 1 and 2 hours on a fast PC).
+Under Linux/Unix, this should run all sample cases (about 1 hour on a fast PC).

 Should you encounter error messages, upon running TALYS, like 'killed' or